anzz1/TacoTip/README.md

-## TacoTip: Better player tooltips - for Classic / TBC / WoTLK
+## TacoTip: Better player tooltips - for Cataclysm Classic

-**Compatible with Classic & TBC & WOTLK**
+**Compatible with Cataclysm Classic

 All features are configurable - you decide what you want to see or not to see.